After dozens of articles on CBD and anxiety involving 100's of NIH studies, one thing kept popping up.

 Some people naturally have an endocannabinoid system that's not functioning at full speed.

 There are even genetic differences in CB1 activity and numbers.

 Our theory is that this is why some women are getting hit so hard by perimenopause (that story here).

 Some people immediately LOVE the feeling of THC.

-It could just be that they're self-medicating for reduced CB1 activity.
+It could just be that they're self-medicating for reduced CB1 activity or to reduce glutamate.

 They're filling in a gap.

 We're not talking about the one-off getting high on the weekend.

-The chronic, daily users to use cannabis in the morning to get started.
+The chronic, daily users who use cannabis in the morning to get started.

 To "right the ship".